canonical/fetch-service/docs/reference/control-api.rst

 :Description:
   Finish a session.
 It's not required to revoke the session token before finishing the session.

+:Authentication:
   Basic authentication is required to access this endpoint.

 :Parameters:
   None.